mark-archer/peerstack/README.md

 ## How It Works

+Key Concepts
-[UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) are used as the building block for identifiers to match two or more copies of data even if the data has changed.
-[SHA-2](https://en.wikipedia.org/wiki/SHA-2) hashes are used to determine if two copies of data are identical.
+- [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) are used as the building block for identifiers (id) to match two copies of data even if the data has changed between the two.
+Ids can be more than just a UUID but must at least start with a UUID.
+- [SHA-2](https://en.wikipedia.org/wiki/SHA-2) hashes are used to determine if two copies of data are identical.
+- [Unix timestamps](https://en.wikipedia.org/wiki/Unix_time) are stored in the `modified` field on all data.
+If two copies of data (same id) are found but they have different hashes (data has changed) then the one with the higher modified value is kept and the other is discarded.
+If `modified` is the same on both copies then the local copy is kept and the other copy is discarded.

 User identity is done with [public keys](https://en.wikipedia.org/wiki/Public-key_cryptography).
 When two users want to connect, they can confirm each other's identity by signing data with their secret key and sending it to the other user who can open it with the matching public key.
 A user never has to share their secret key (or any other secrets like passwords or personal information) with other users or servers.